KMDLabs/LabsNotary/README.md

 ```shell
 ./start.sh
 ```
 To keep an eye on komodods sync status run: `tail -f ~/.komodo/debug.log` This could take a while.
 2-3H maybe longer.
-Also the progress of sync is printed to the ternimal you started start.sh from.
+Also the progress of sync is printed to the terminal you started `start.sh` from.

 There is one thing that notary nodes depend on more than anything else and that is the UTXO's.
 Once iguana has started we need to run @lukechilds excellent UTXO splitter.
 ```shell